yangke-release/chucky-ng/docs/source/index.rst

 The Implementation
 ------------------
 This implemetation of Chucky interactive with the database parsed by `joern <http://github.com/fabsx00/joern>`_ (another tools developed by Fabian et al).
-After a Robust Parsing by joern, conditions, assignments and API symbols are extracted from every function and all the code information are stored in the graph database as Code Property Graphs including AST,CFG and DDG.
+After a Robust Parsing by joern, conditions, assignments and API symbols are extracted from each function and all the code information are stored in the graph database as Code Property Graphs including AST,CFG and DDG.
 Joern use Neo4j to store these information.

 There are five step for Chucky to complete the analyze.